-- Evicting a female tenant and her family from their apartment because she refused your sexual advances.
+- Evicting a female renter and her family from their apartment because she refused your sexual advances.

-- Charging a minority tenant a higher rent amount or larger security deposit than their white counterparts.
+- Charging a minority renter a higher rent amount or larger security deposit than their white counterparts.

 - Refusing to rent to rent to a single woman, but renting to a single man.

-- Evicting a white tenant from her home because she has black friends over.
+- Evicting a white person from her home because she has friends of a different race over.

 - Making housing unavailable.
 For instance, telling a black person that a unit they saw on a newspaper ad is no longer available.
 But as it turns out, the apartment is still available for white applicants.